MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/cards-format.md

 ---

-## Compound Button in Adaptive Cards
+## Compound button in Adaptive Cards

 You can integrate multiple elements within a button using the `CompoundButton` element.
-It allows you to replicate the appearance and interaction of [prompt starters](../../bots/how-to/conversations/prompt-suggestions.md#prompt-starters) in an Adaptive Card.
+This element allows you to replicate the appearance and interaction of [prompt starters](../../bots/how-to/conversations/prompt-suggestions.md#prompt-starters) in an Adaptive Card.

-The following table lists the properties of the `CompoundButton` element:
+Here are the properties of the `CompoundButton` element:

 | Property | Required | Type | Description |
 |---------|---------|---------|---------|